 Why do not many people like these foods?
 Because they do not have such intense taste, compared to the produced foods, filled with taste booster chemicals.
 We can say you have lost the real level of tasting.
 It can come back if you stop eating junk food.
 Just an example: My friends eat tons of carbs, sweets and protein 1x or 2x a week.
 I have been following the paleo diet/lifestyle for a while now and when they eat from our paleo style cookies, they do not feel its sweetness, so they put more honey or sugar syrup on top and we are talking about many-many extra calories now.
 So the point is, what they feel with the extra sugar, I feel the same without it.

 Back to Renee Zellweger she put lots of effort to lose weight just like the rest of the stars in the series.
 She trained hard, “ran until it hurt”, used weights.

 Before the two Bridget Jones movies, Renee has been a devotee of the Zone Diet — which involves eating a 40:30:30 ratio of carbs to fat to protein.
 She has also tried the Atkins Diet, the strict eating regime famous for shunning carbohydrates.
 To achieve her post-Bridget Jones weight loss, Renee’s meals were mainly tuna or cold meat, coupled with dressing, salads and raw vegetables.
 (See, there it is my point).

-I hope after this part you will make a decision into a healthier lifestyle if you have not already been in one.
+I hope this item on Renee Zellweger body transformation will help you make a decision to pursue a healthier lifestyle if you have not already been in one.

 Here are the rest of the celeb weight loss transformations: